 This audit is designed to perform oversight of delegated entities to ensure data is secure and cannot be manipulated or breached, and that the Delegated Entity/Specialty Health Plan has a process in place to address any fraudulent activities.
-Blue Shield of California (BSC) and Blue Shield of California Promise Health Plan (BSCPHP) are contractually required by all California and Federal Regulatory agencies and NCQA to conduct oversight of Delegated Entities IT systems and Disaster Recovery Plan/Strategy.
+Blue Shield Promise is contractually required by state and federal agencies and NCQA to conduct oversight of Delegated Entities IT systems and Disaster Recovery Plan/Strategy.